 Why Aerostatic Spindles?
 At a Glance ....

 Shear velocities of 200 m/s or more in journal bearings and 450 m/s or more in thrust bearings are standard in high-speed air bearing spindles.
-Whereas in roller bearings the roller elements limit the shaft speed, in aerostatic bearing spindles only centrifugal load and rotordynamic instabilities set limits and outperform roller bearing spindles by about factor 2.
+In roller bearings, the roller elements limit the shaft speed.
+In aerostatic bearing spindles, only centrifugal load and rotor dynamic instabilities set limits and outperform roller bearing spindles by about 2.
 Thus air bearing spindles offer larger shaft diameters than roller bearings spindles can do.

-Thermal distortion, dropping accuracies and even failure are only a few consequences.
-Aerostatic Spindles are the perfect solution as they don´t change their thermal or dynamic behavior at all once they’ve warmed through (within minutes) and can be used without any time limit at high speed.
+Thermal distortion, dropping accuracies, and even failure are only a few consequences.
+Aerostatic Spindles are the perfect solution for such an application as they don’t change their thermal or dynamic behavior at all once they’ve warmed through (within minutes) and can be used without any time limit at high speed.